-What are some post-graduation options for me if I graduate with a degree in Biosciences (aside from medical school or graduate school)?
-You have many options, especially if you are not geographically limited.
-These include jobs in education, conservation, environmental resource management, biotechnology, science writing, science policy, scientific/medical illustration, forensic science, pharmacology, medicine and any careers seeking graduates trained to be inquisitive, analytical, and communicative.
+What are some post-graduation options for me if I graduate with a degree in Biosciences (besides medicine and academic research)?
+You have many options!
+These include jobs in education, conservation, environmental resource management, biotechnology, forensic science, pharmacology, science writing, science policy, scientific/medical illustration, patent law, and any careers seeking graduates trained to be inquisitive, analytical, and communicative.